-6.50.1 Applicability to language
+6.49.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Integrating C and another language into a single executable relies on knowledge of how to interface the function calls, argument lists and data structures so that symbols match in the object code during linking.
 Byte alignments can be a source of data corruption.

 For instance, when calling Fortran from C, several issues arise.
 Neither C nor Fortran check for mismatch argument types or even the number of arguments.
 C passes arguments by value and Fortran passes arguments by reference, so addresses must be passed to Fortran rather than values in the argument list.
 Multidimensional arrays in C are stored in row major order, whereas Fortran stores them in column major order.
 Strings in C are terminated by a null character, whereas Fortran uses the declared length of a string.
 These are just some of the issues that arise when calling Fortran programs from C. Each language has its differences with C, so different issues arise with each interface.